yonoteam/DeepIsaHOL/README.md

 ```

 ### Python level
-Finally, to exemplify the interaction with Python, the project provides a Python class in `writer.py` that uses a reader from `data_reader.scala` to copy the structure of a directory holding an Isabelle project and write the `json`s of the project's proof data into another directory with the same structure as the original one:
+Finally, to exemplify the interaction with Python, the project provides a Python class in `writer.py` that uses a reader from `data_reader.scala` (via `Py4j`) to copy the structure of a directory holding an Isabelle project and write the `json`s of the project's proof data into another directory with the same structure as the original one:
 ```
 import sys
 sys.path.append('/path/to/this/projects/src/main/python')